 In the last days or weeks your pain consultant has told you that you have chronic pain.
 After what may have been months or years of symptoms and tests you now have a diagnosis.
 You may not have a name for your condition, you may not be able to ever find out what caused your pain and this can cause you to feel relieved, angry, sad, frustrated or accepting of the news.
 This is normal.

-The next few weeks will be period of adjustment.
+The next few weeks will be a period of adjustment.
 You may be emotional, be confused or want to block out all thoughts of chronic pain.
 However, know that this website and Chronic Pain Ireland’s other services and supports are available when you’re ready.
 Remember while there is no outright cure for chronic pain, your healthcare professional is there to help you manage your condition.
 In addition to medical assistance you will also begin to learn how you also play an important role by learning new techniques and skills to help you manage and cope with this condition.

 Give yourself some time to come to terms with the news.
 Some people tell their family and friends straight away, others wait.
 Do what is comfortable.
 But do take time to overcome the initial shock and begin to see how you can move on.

 Seek information out at your own pace.
 Be selective.
 Reading everything you can find about chronic pain may be upsetting and overwhelming.
-Use trusted websites and recommended books and the quarterly CPI newsletter is a very useful source of information.
+Use trusted websites and recommended books and the CPI newsletter is a very useful source of information.

 Speak to a Professional